Greenlight logo

 • Up to 5%* cash back to motivate the family and measure your savings

-• Setting goals for the future
+• Setting financial goals for the future

 Ready to learn about the world of money?
 Sign up for Greenlight today!

-*Greenlight + Invest families can earn monthly rewards of 1% per annum, Greenlight Core and Greenlight Select families can earn 2% per annum, Greenlight Max families can earn 3% per annum, and Greenlight Infinity families can earn 5% per annum on an average daily savings balance of up to $5,000 per family.
-Only Greenlight Max and Infinity families can earn 1% cash back on spending monthly.
+*Greenlight Core families can earn 2% per annum, Greenlight Max families can earn 3% per annum, Greenlight Infinity families can earn 5% per annum, and Greenlight Family Shield families can earn 6% per annum on an average daily savings balance of up to $5,000 per family.
 To qualify, the Primary Account must be in Good Standing and have a verified ACH funding account.
 See Greenlight Terms of Service for details.
 Subject to change at any time.

 Share via